Carbon Monoxide

 • Tobacco smoke and cannabis (marijuana) smoke.

-• During pregnancy, carbon monoxide can pass from mother to baby.
+During pregnancy, carbon monoxide can pass from mother to baby.

 How can I reduce my exposure to carbon monoxide?

-• Ensure that equipment and appliances that produce carbon monoxide are installed correctly, maintained in good condition, and vented to the outside, whenever possible.
+• Ensure that equipment and appliances that produce carbon monoxide are installed correctly, maintained in good condition, and vented to the outside, whenever possible

 • Install a carbon monoxide alarm in your home, test it frequently, and replace its batteries as recommended.

 • Obtain annual inspections by a trained professional for heating systems and chimneys.
-Make certain that vent pipes, flues and chimneys are properly connected, cleared of any blockages, properly vented to the outside, and otherwise in good condition.
+Make sure that vent pipes, flues and chimneys are properly connected, cleared of any blockages, properly vented to the outside, and otherwise in good condition.

 • Limit the time you spend in enclosed parking facilities, service stations, and vehicle-repair facilities.